A Distributed Conductance Tester Without Global Information Collection: A Distributed Algorithm for Testing Conductance

-\end{corollary} \begin{proof} Let $P \subseteq S$ denote the set of all the vertices for which eq~\eqref{eq:hightrap} holds for some set~$T$.
+Lemma~\ref{lem:trapprob2} implies the following corollary. \begin{corollary} Consider a set $S \subset V$, such that the cut $(S, \comp{S})$ has conductance at most~$\delta$.
+Given any~$0 < \eta < 5/6$ and integer $\ell >0$, there exist a set of volume at least $\eta \cdot \volume(S)$, such that every vertex in this set is sticky.
+In other words, for every vertex $v$ is this set, there exists~$T \subseteq S$ of volume $ \volume(T)=(1-\eta) \cdot \volume(S)$ such that $\trap(v, T, \ell$) is given by~\eqref{eq:hightrap}. \end{corollary} \begin{proof} Let $P \subseteq S$ denote the set of all the vertices for which eq~\eqref{eq:hightrap} holds for some set~$T$.
 One can extract $P$ using the following iterative procedure.
-To begin with, we pick an arbitrary subset~$T$ of volume $(1-\eta) \cdot \volume(S)$ from~$S$.
+To begin with, we pick an arbitrary subset $T$ of volume $(1-\eta) \cdot \volume(S)$ from $S$.
 By Lemma~\ref{lem:trapprob2}, there exists a vertex $v$ in $T$ with the desired trap probability.
 We remove $v$ from $S$ and add it to $P$.
-Let $R$ be the set of remaining vertices of~$S$.
+Let $R$ be the set of remaining vertices of $S$.
 We then extract another subset $T$ of volume $(1-\eta) \cdot \volume(S)$ from $R$ and this process continues until we do not have sufficient volume left in $R$.
 It is easy to see that~$\volume(R) < (1-\eta) \cdot \volume(S)$ when this process ends.
 This implies that the volume of $P$ is at least $\eta \cdot \volume(S)$. \end{proof}